goinggo/MongoDB-Workshop/01-data-modeling.md

 });
 ```

 This may be a contrived example, but the point is that relational databases can be tedious to develop on at times.
+Often in those cases, working with a dynamic schema and no-normalization database like `MongoDB` is much nicer.

 Different structures for different junctures